mtigas/hello-django/README.md

 hello-django
 ============

 The minimum "hello world" for Django 1.4.
-Views only, no
+Views only, no code having anything to do with model/database/etc.

 ## Setup: